Casting For a Device

 OrthoPets impression kit contains:

-- 2 rolls of fiberglass (non-flexible) tape, 1 roll of the GLAD Press N Seal plastic wrap, bandage scissors, hook cutting blade, yellow cut strip, tape measure, sharpie marker and medical gloves
+• Fiberglass tape, 1 roll of the GLAD Press N Seal plastic wrap, bandage scissors, hook cutting blade, yellow cut strip, tape measure, sharpie marker and medical gloves.

 The fiberglass impression was not a good representation of my pet’s leg.
 What happens now?